mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 [soma-zone's LaunchControl](https://www.soma-zone.com/LaunchControl/) and [launchd.info](https://www.launchd.info/) companion site are great resources for learning about the supported plist keys and trying out changes quickly.
 I wondered if there was a similar tool that could run in a terminal: on Linux I've used [chkservice](https://github.com/linuxenko/chkservice) to debug things like a botched `pg_upgrade` (funny enough, brew [now helps](https://github.com/Homebrew/homebrew-core/pull/21244/files) you with this) across restarts and found it useful to leave in a tmux pane.
 Not having found a similar tool for macOS, and with the inertia one only has at 1 AM -- I thought "heeeeey, maybe we can make one!".
 It would also be a good excuse to learn Rust, [loved `n+1` years in a row](https://www.reddit.com/r/rust/comments/nksce4/) by the SO developer survey.

-Several months of work later (and after almost giving up a few times), I ended up with [launchk](https://github.com/mach-kernel/launchk).
-The rest of this post will go over: getting started, interfacing with `launchd`, a lot of macOS IPC bits, getting stuck, and a bunch of questionable Rust FFI stuff.
+Several months later I ended up with [launchk](https://github.com/mach-kernel/launchk).
+The rest of this post will go over: getting started, interfacing with `launchd`, a lot of macOS IPC bits, getting stuck, and a bunch of probably questionable Rust FFI stuff.

 #### Hello world?